call 215-512-1500

 • Increasing surveillance on the employee

-All of the types of retaliation that we mentioned above has been used on employees who file work injury claims.
+All of the types of retaliation that we mentioned above have been used on employees who file work injury claims.
 These are pressure tactics designed to intimidate the injured worker, as well as others in the workplace.
 Often, these tactics are applied in order to get the worker to hold off on filing their work injury or even to get the worker to quit before filing a claim.
 However, perhaps the most extreme example of retaliation for a workplace injury includes forced resignation.

 Constructive discharge is the legal term for a forced resignation.
 To force someone out, the employer may say outright that if the employee does not resign they will be fired, leaving that person no choice.
 Alternatively, they may seek to create a hostile work environment.
 In other words, to make that person’s conditions in the workplace so difficult and intolerable that the employee “chooses” to resign, rather than stay.